inblognet/Paraphrase_tool/README.md

 then create a account and get the "api key" its a  30days free trial

 the edit the my api to your api key in the javascript section "YOUR API KEY"

+[ "Authorization": "Bearer YOUR API KEY PASTE HERE"    ]

 then test it on live sever to fully work